PsyChiLin/ggerp/README.md

 library(ERPplot)
 ```

-We demonstrate the graphical capabilities of `ERPplot` with these real data set `DirectedForgetting`.
+**Data Preparation** We demonstrate the graphical capabilities of `ERPplot` with these real data set `DirectedForgetting`.
 Download data `DirectedForgetting` from [this website](https://www.dropbox.com/s/20uhxsmcbex3i0m/DirectedForgetting.csv?dl=0) or directly use the build-in one.
 It contains variables named `TBR_score` and `TBF_score` (continuous), `Condition` (categorical), and one variable per time point (ERP values, i.e, `T_1200`).
 The scope of possible linear modeling designs is therefore quite large.
 The command lines shall be marginally adpated to your own ERP dataset.
 Note that `Condition`, which is a with-subject variable, could also be changed to a between subject variable `Group` in your own dataset.

 ``` r
 # dta <- read.csv("DirectedForgetting.csv")